theotheu/passport-with-angular-partials/README.md

 ===================================

 * Verify that you have a explanatory README.md
-* Make an export of your data with mongodump ```mongodump --collection collection --db p123456 --out ~/workspaces/passport-with-partialsDemo/data``` (see http://docs.mongodb.org/v2.2/reference/mongodump/)
+* Make an export of your data with mongodump ```mongodump --collection users --db p123456 --out ~/workspaces/passport-with-partialsDemo/data``` (see http://docs.mongodb.org/v2.2/reference/mongodump/)
 * Create in your repository a directory ```data``` where you put your export, with import instructions.
 * Push the repository
 *